 The next step of a feasibility study is to lay out the building massing.
 After defining the site parameters from the zoning code, such as set backs, open air etc, we would draw up an existing massing.
 The 3D site plan of the building massing will start to allow us to determine the best layout for your project.
 The 3D massing will include the building foot prints on all floors, max buildable height, and buildable open area.
 This is where your real estate project starts to come together!

 Step 3: Draw unit counts, overall floor plans, and elevations

-Headache Hack: #2 - Use an Architecture Firm that operates in 3D virtually on the computer.
+Pro Tip #2 - Use an architecture firm that operates in 3D

 angles and finding lost space.
 Ask your design firm what software they use.
 The only true design software available at the moment to maximize your initial real estate investment is Revit